jksmoothy/octal-web/README.md

-# Superhuman-inspired Website
+# Octal Data Website

-A modern, responsive website inspired by Superhuman's design, built with HTML, CSS, and JavaScript.
+A modern, responsive website for Octal Data, built with HTML, CSS, and JavaScript.

 ## Features